Keep reading for 10 book series third graders will love!

 - Book 1 of 34

 “Where did the tree house come from?
 Before Jack and Annie can find out, the mysterious tree house whisks them to the prehistoric past.
 Now they have to figure out how to get home.
 Can they do it before dark or will they become a dinosaur’s dinner?”

 “Amelia Bedelia’s parents say they’ll split the cost of a new bike with her, and that means Amelia Bedelia needs to put the pedal to the metal and earn some dough!
 With Amelia Bedelia anything can happen, and it usually does.
 Short, fast-paced chapters, tons of friends, silly situations, and funny wordplay and misunderstandings make the Amelia Bedelia chapter books an ideal choice for young readers!”

 “When Clementine’s best friend and neighbor, Margaret, comes to her with a problem, Clementine goes to many lengths to help her friend.
 This sets off a rollicking adventure-filled week that finds Clementine getting into and out of further trouble, while learning valuable life lessons.”

 Books series are a wonderful way keep reading a part of your everyday routine.
 The well-known characters, well-paced storylines, and the cozy familiarity combine for an enjoyable reading experience.
-From vampire bunnies to lemonade sales, this list has something for everyone!
+From zombie killers to magic treehouses, this list has something for everyone!